Vatsalwadhi/ZettBot/README.md

 2. **Run the Application:**

     ```bash
-    mvn exec:java -Dexec.mainClass="home.Moneyplanner" -Dexec.args="1"
+    mvn exec:java -Dexec.mainClass="home.ChatBotGUI" -Dexec.args="1"
     ```

-    Replace `"home.Moneyplanner"` with the main class you want to run, and `"1"` with the appropriate user ID.
+    Replace `"home.ChatBotGUI"` with the main class you want to run, and `"1"` with the appropriate user ID.

 ## Usage

-- **Moneyplanner:**
+- **ChatBotGUI:**
-    - Manage and track expenses.
+    - Interact with the bot to manage your todos and track expenses.
-    - View total monthly expenses.
-    - Add and remove transactions.

-- **Todo List:**
-    - Add and remove tasks.
-    - Manage task list specific to each user.
+    - Ask about 'monthly expenses', 'specific expenses', or 'transactions on [date]'.
+    - The bot uses Dialogflow to interpret user inputs and provide appropriate responses.

 ## Troubleshooting

 - **Database Connection Issues:** Ensure that your MySQL server is running and the connection details are correct in the source code.
 - **Table Not Found Errors:** Verify that the database schema and tables are correctly created as per the SQL scripts provided.
+- **Dialogflow Integration Issues:** Make sure your Dialogflow API key is correctly set up and the agent is properly configured.

 ## Contributing